-Body Dysmorphic Disorder patients have higher risk of personal and appearance-based rejection sensitivityJuly 15th, 2014 in Psychology & Psychiatry /
+Body Dysmorphic Disorder patients have higher risk of personal and appearance-based rejection sensitivityJuly 15, 2014 in Medicine & Health / Psychology & Psychiatry

 In a recent study, researchers at Rhode Island Hospital found that fear of being rejected because of one's appearance, as well as rejection sensitivity to general interpersonal situations, were significantly elevated in individuals with Body Dysmorphic Disorder (BDD).
 These fears, referred to as personal rejection sensitivity and appearance-based rejection sensitivity, can lead to diminished quality of life and poorer mental and overall health.
 BDD is a common, often severe, and under-recognized body image disorder that affects an estimated 1.7 to 2.4 percent of the population.
 The study is published in the current issue of the journal Body Image.

 "People with BDD obsess about physical features or attributes that they believe are ugly or hideous, often spending hours looking in the mirror and taking extraordinary measures to try to correct imperfections that only they can see," said Katharine Phillips, M.D., director of the Body Dysmorphic Disorder program at Rhode Island Hospital, and senior author of the study.
 "So they are particularly sensitive to what they believe is rejection from others based on these or other perceived flaws."

 She continued, "This study suggests that those with BDD experience an increased expectation of personal rejection, often to the detriment of their overall health and quality of life."